State Legislation & Reporting - TAS

 What is mandatory reporting and who is mandated to report suspected abuse?

-Mandatory reporting describes the legal obligation of certain professionals and community members to report incidences of child sexual abuse.
-These people are called "mandated reporters".
-If the mandated reporters fail to report they may be fined and/or incarcerated.
+Mandatory reporting describes the legal obligation of certain professionals and community members to report incidences of child abuse and/or neglect.
+These people are called ‘mandated reporters’.
+If mandated reporters fail to report they may be fined and/or incarcerated.

 Section 14(1) of the Children, Young Persons and their Families Act 1997 lists the following people as mandated to report: